 The Crisis, Deglobalization and Developing Countries

-Early on in the financial crisis, the International Institute of Social Studies started a research project on the impact of the financial crisis and the ensuing global trade collapse on developing countries and emerging markets.
+In 2008 the International Institute of Social Studies started a research project on the impact of the financial crisis and deglobalization on developing countries and emerging markets.

 The approach is multidisciplinary investigating how economic backlash influences the (attainability of) Sustainable Development Goals in particular in the developing and emerging economies and how resilience could be improved

 While the project is located within the Development Economics research group, it also includes major contributions from the other ISS research groups and involves the international research network of ISS.

 The project comprises several international conferences and workshops that have led to book publications, including:

 Peter A.G. van Bergeijk, Rolph van der Hoeven and Arjan de Haan (eds) The Financial Crisis and Developing Countries: A Global Multidisciplinary Perspective, Edward Elgar 2011